Deadlines for Admission

 ◦ March 1 - Deadline for Completed Applications

 • For admission for summer term (beginning early May) or fall semester (beginning mid-August), the deadline for receipt of applications is March 1.
-Applicants will be notified of admission decisions mid-March.
+Applicants will be notified of admission decisions by mid-April.

 • Spring Semester